Find The Best Divorce & Family Lawyers Near You

-The idea of a consent order is that it formalises an agreement you make with your ex-spouse.
+A consent order is a financial order that formalises an agreement you make with your ex-spouse.
 Such an agreement must be freely agreed between the two of you and this means that you are each free to negotiate a change to the agreement at any stage before signing.

-Once you have made your changes and come to a final agreement, the drafted papers go to the Court for the consent order to be granted.
+Once you negotiated the terms and come to a final agreement, the drafted papers go to the Court for the consent order to be granted.